mapossum/spa/M7/README.md

 #Lecture
-##Meeting 6 - Working with Vector GIS Data with Python I
+##Meeting 6 - Working with Vector GIS Data with Python II

 1. What is GIS Data?